 Paying your rent

-You must pay your rent by direct debit and be four weeks in credit at all times.
+You must pay your rent by direct debit and always be four weeks in credit.

 If you receive benefits to help you pay your rent, you are responsible for notifying the Local Authority or the Department for Work and Pensions of any changes in your circumstances to ensure that your claim stays up to date.